Plouni/agbplay_loop/README.md

 After that, you're ready for the new agbplay process:
 - Inside the `'agbplay/'` folder, run the script `'set_agbplay_maxloop_0.py'`.
 This will set "max-loops-export" to 0
-- Run `agbplay.exe` to export all the .wav that you want to loop
+- Run `agbplay.exe` and export all the .wav that you want to loop
 - Run the script `'set_agbplay_maxloop_1_and_rename_0.py'`.
 This will set "max-loops-export" to 1 and rename all the wav produced earlier by adding `'_0'` at the end of the filename
 - Run `agbplay.exe` again to export the same wav files as before.
-Now, you have all the wave needed to run `'agbplay_loop.py'`
+That's all, you're now ready to run `'agbplay_loop.py'`